espocrm/documentation/docs/administration/roles-management.md

 ## Overview

 In order to restrict access for some users, you need to use Roles.
-An administrator can manage roles in at Administration > Roles.
+An administrator can manage roles in under Administration > Roles.
 Each role defines access to certain areas (scopes) which is applied to users who own that role.

 One User can have multiple Roles.
 Those Roles can be selected for a specific User (*Roles* field of User record) and/or be inherited from Teams that the user belongs to.